bartvanhalder/owlin-apidocs/README.md

 <div id='topic'/>
 ### Retrieving information about a topic

+which is shared among all the articles that talk about the same news within a two-days window.

 Once we lay our hands on a `topic_id`, we can get all sorts of useful information about a specific topic.
 ```python
 topic_id = articles_dict[0]["topic_id"]   # topic_id of the 1st matching article